MarcAstner/CRAPy/PROGRESS_REPORT.md

 ## Progress: Thursday 24 June, 2021

 #### Chris:
+- sensor baseplate was printed so i attached all the sensors and cut the wires to appropirate sizes
+- had a final print for the clips becasue i messed them up again

 #### Gabriel:
 - once again tried to get the GPS module to work, it does work with the proprietary ublox software but not with the Arduino, will try with raspberry tomorrow